nicohvi/nicohvi.github.io/_posts/2016-04-01-dead-simple-and-secure-authentication.md

 This id token contains the user information you want.

 Notice how that last request used `HTTPS`?
 That's important.
-This is because SSL (which is the security layer HTTPS uses) encrypts the channel and thus doesn't allow any potential third party sniffers to see the `authentication_code` or `id_token` in cleartext.
+This is because SSL (which is the security layer HTTPS uses on top of TCP/IP) encrypts the channel and thus doesn't allow any potential third party sniffers to see the `authentication_code` or `id_token` in cleartext.